MikroElektronika/mikrosdk_click_v2/clicks/wifi8/README.md

 ### Application Task

-> It loops function for handleing events.
+> It loops function for handling events.
 Should notify and log messages when Client is connected/disconnected to TCP server and returns back when receives CR or LF flag.

 ```c